General Motors A platform (RWD): 1973–1977

 All GM A- and A-special body cars were completely restyled for 1973 with hardtop and convertible bodystyles eliminated due to pending Federal safety regulations.
 The 1973-77 cars were available in sedans, coupes and station wagons.
 General Motors described the pillared bodystyles with frameless doors and windows as "Colonnade" styling.
 Wheelbases for this generation were 112 for two-door coupes and 116 for four-door sedans and wagons.

-By this time, the American performance car was considered extinct, but these "forgotten years" had some performance left.
+By this time, engine performance had diminished due to a combination of higher insurance rates, stricter emission standards, and higher fuel prices.
+Top performance options of this generation included: